odubno/gauss-naive-bayes/README.md

 ## Skeleton

-Create the skeleton:
-- import the necessary libraries and create the class.
+Import the necessary libraries and create the class.

 ```python
 # -*- coding: utf-8 -*-